A wolf of the Indian River Lagoon? You’re kidding?

 Col. Pierce was fighting the Indians in the 1837 Seminole War.
 According to the Sebastian River Area Historical Society, Col. Pierce and his troops sailed down the Indian River Lagoon on December 31st “in boats filled with baggage, men, and provisions.”
 Surgeon Mott, of his party, wrote of the journey:

 This “black wolf subspecies” became extinct in 1908, mostly due to hunting as homesteaders pushed the wolf out of its habitat.
+John James Audubon’s drawing is about all we have left.
 It is documented that there was also a more reddish colored “red wolf” that coexisted with the black wolf simultaneously and it went extinct a bit later, in 1921.